-O&M specialists work with people who are blind or have low vision.
-If you have limited vision, you’ll want to move safely and confidently through different environments during the daytime and in the evening.
+O&M specialists work with people who are blind or have low vision, offering route training and how to move safely and confidently through different environments during the daytime and in the evening.

 O&M Instructor, Hasmukh who has fifteen years of O&M experience organised the course with another O&M Instructor Anne-Sophie.

 We thought the best person to interview Hasmukh was VisAbility work experience student Tegan.

 Client Tegan is 19 and has a Guide Dog called Loui.